 This isn’t a bad thing when you’re driving the gorgeous beach front drive from Nu’uuli to Pago Pago.
 Just don’t expect to get anywhere quickly.
-It usually takes 30-40 minutes, depending on traffic, to drive the 8 or 9 miles.
+It can easily take 30-40 minutes to drive 8 or 9 miles.

 5. No Physical Addresses

 Very few streets on the island have names.
 And there are no physical addresses.
 This can make it challenging to get directions.

 You’ll often find that directions are given by referring to landmarks.
 For instance, turn left at the red-roofed house, go past the banana plantation, and then turn right at the blue store.

 4. Don’t Expect to Do Much on a Sunday